 The system as an integrity has properties that are different from the properties of its elements.

-The general education school is inherently a social system.
-A social system is a system that unites people on the basis of common goals of activity and interests.
+General education schools inherently belong to social systems.
+A social system is a system that unites people based on common goals and interests.
 Social systems have the following main features:

-1. The specific overall goal of the totality of the elements of the system.
+1. A specific general goal of the entire set of elements of the system.

 2. Awareness and coordination by each element of the system of its tasks to achieve a common goal.

-3. The subordination of the tasks of each element to the overall goal of the system.
+3. Subordination of the tasks of each element to the overall goal of the system.

-4. The performance of each element of the functions arising from the overall goal of the system.
+4. Performing by each element of functions arising from the general purpose of the system.

-5. Interaction between the elements of the system in the process of achieving a common goal.
+5. Interaction between elements of the system in the process of achieving a common goal.

-7. Compulsory connections of the system between the surrounding systems and systems of a higher order.
+7. Mandatory system connections between surrounding systems and higher order systems.

-All systems have an organizational structure and their characteristic properties, obey the laws of development of social systems such as:
+All systems have an organizational structure and characteristic properties and are subject to the laws of development of social systems such as:

 1. The law of achieving the goal.
-Provides the transition of the system to another state or its transformation into another.
+Provides a transition of the system to another state or its transformation to another.

-2. The law of deviation of the revolution.
-It ensures the stability of the existence of the system, its preservation from destruction.
+2. The law of revolution deviation.
+Ensures the stability of the system's existence and its preservation from destruction.

 3. The law of dominance of asymmetry.
-Provides stability and survival in adverse conditions transition to another direction.
+Provides stability and survival in unfavorable conditions transition to another direction.

 An educational institution is a socio-pedagogical system.
-According to the definition of N.V.
-Kuzmin, the pedagogical system is defined as certain population interrelated structural and functional components, subordinated to the goals of education, upbringing and training of the younger generation.
+According to N.V.
+Kuzmin’s definition, the pedagogical system is defined as a certain set interconnected structural and functional components subordinated to the goals of education, upbringing and training of the younger generation.

-The indicators of the belonging of an educational institution in the social system of Yu.
+Indicators of belonging of an educational institution in the social system of Yu.
 A. Konarzhevsky are:

-1. Set of elements.
-An element is the minimum structural unit of a system, it has a limit of divisibility and has a structural and functional originality.
+1. A set of elements.
+An element is the minimum structural-forming unit of a system, has a limit of divisibility and has structural and functional originality.

 2. The nature of the connection and interaction of elements.